 Potting Bench Fix

 Serious gardeners need a potting bench to tend to their bulbs and blooms.
-Make one for yourself by repurposing an old kitchen or end table with a large, flat surface.
+Repurposed furniture like an old kitchen or end table with a large, flat surface can be just as handy as a storebought version for a fraction of the cost.
 When you're out scouting garage sales and flea markets, keep your eyes peeled for an appropriate piece that has a shelf beneath the tabletop—perfect for stashing extra tools.

 Cabinet Door Headboard

 If you're looking to add an unusual handmade touch to your bedroom, consider fashioning a headboard from cabinet doors.
 If the doors are in good condition, they may not even require so much as a coat of paint!
 After making any desired cosmetic changes to the doors, cut a piece of wood to the same measurement as the width of your bed.
 Attach the cabinets to the wood, then mount the assemblage above your bed to complete your rustic statement.